 Trusted medical malpractice attorneys serving patients and their families in Maryland and Washington, DC

-Schochor, Federico and Staton, P.A. has more than 35 years of success helping injured clients obtain maximum compensation from healthcare systems and physicians.
+Schochor, Staton, Goldberg, and Cardea, P.A. has more than 35 years of success helping injured clients obtain maximum compensation from healthcare systems and physicians.
 If you suffer serious injury due to medical negligence, contact us today or call us at 410-234-1000 to schedule a free consultation to discuss your case.